-House price growth slows in February
+First house price fall for six months

 "Similarly, mortgage approvals declined to their weakest level for three years in December, at just 61,000.

-"Surveyors report that new buyer enquiries have remained soft in recent months," he added.
+"Surveyors report that new buyer inquiries have remained soft in recent months," he added.

+In the longer term, the Nationwide predicted UK house prices would rise by 1% from the start to the end of 2018.

+Sam Mitchell, chief executive of online estate agents HouseSimple.com, said: "House prices have gone off the boil, particularly in London, and activity remains subdued as we approach the crucial Spring period.
+Buyers are viewing but are not showing any urgency to offer.

 Where can you afford to live?
 Try our housing calculator to see where you could rent or buy